luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate at the Toulouse School of Economics.

+I am interested in Empirical Industrial Organization and the Economics of Digitization.

-In my research, I explore how digitization affects market structure and competition.
+In my current research, I explore how digitization affects market structure and competition.